HAAIL/Emotion-Recognition/README.md

 Supervised by **Professor**: [Mohammad Ghassemi](https://ghassemi.xyz/)

+## Instructions To use the code -

+1. will be updated shortly....

 ## About DEAP Dataset.

 1. **Multimodal Dataset**: The DEAP dataset is a multimodal dataset for analyzing human emotional states.
 It includes physiological signals and self-reported emotional ratings.